Logos for Azure DevOps and Jira, representing a Jira-Azure DevOps integration guide.

 Unito is a two-way sync tool by default, meaning you can get updates in both Azure DevOps and Jira.
 You’ll also see new work items created automatically in one tool when you manually create them in the other.
 This keeps all your work in sync everywhere, with no extra work required.

 First, connect your tools.
-In this case, we’d be connecting a Jira project to an Azure DevOps project.
+In this case, connect an Azure DevOps project and a Jira project.

 Step 2: Pick flow direction

-This will determine if new work items are automatically created in just one tool or both.
-It’s where Unito stands out as an integration solution because users can select either a one-way or 2-way syncing.
+This will determine if new Azure DevOps or Jira issues are automatically created in just one tool or both.
+It’s where Unito stands out as an integration solution because users can select either one-way or 2-way syncing.

 Step 3: Build rules